gruntwork-io/docs/_docs-sources/guides/build-it-yourself/achieve-compliance/deployment-walkthrough/manual_steps.md

 `__current__` (i.e., `--account "__current__"`).

 **Important**: Never use the `AdministratorAccess` AWS managed policy with any users, groups, or roles.
 It gives full access to all resources.
-Instead, use a policy that allows full IAM privileges (e.g. `iam:*`) on all resources.
+Instead, to give access to administrators, use a policy that allows full IAM privileges (e.g. `iam:*`) on all resources.
 Our Landing Zone solution created a `iam-admin` group in the Security account.
+[More information about the existing groups in the `iam-groups` module.](https://github.com/gruntwork-io/terraform-aws-security/tree/main/modules/iam-groups)

-The steps belo should be performed on each deployed account.
+The steps below should be performed on each deployed account.

 ## 2. Enable MFA for the root user